deejaygraham/makers-n-creators/_intro/2017-08-03-functions.md

 # functions

-We can also pass a variable back from a function.
+We can also pass a value back from a function.

 ~~~